appie2go/DomainObjects/readme.md

 * Comparing entities by using .Equals(x), == and !=
 * Ids

 Create an entity by implementing the `Entity<T>` base-class.
-It provides a public propery called ID on every entity.
-It requires the class to be constructed with an Id.
-Obviously, you'll need more than just an Id.
+It provides a public property called ID on every entity.
+Always construct an entity with an Id.
+Entities are more than just an Id.
 Add the properties you need to the constructor of the entity.
 Don't pass it to the base class.
 Example:

 ```
     public class Order : Entity<Order>